convertigo/c8osdk-angular/projects/c8osdkangular/README.md

 $ npm install --save c8osdkangular@2.2.8
 ```

-Then add the folowing lines into your polyfill.ts located at /ProjectRoot/src/polyfill.ts
+Then add the following lines into your polyfill.ts located at /ProjectRoot/src/polyfill.ts

 ```typescript
 (window as any).global = window;